KI-CISWG/MVCR/mvcr-0.6.md

 An MVCR, once created, is a record of the intent and permission to process personal information.
-After an MVCR is received by an individual, it serves as a record that can be used by that individual to further manage consent and acknowledge the allowed use of personal data by an [HF: organization? application?].
+After an MVCR is received by an individual, it serves as a record that can be used by that individual to further manage consent and acknowledge the allowed use of personal data.
 For example, receiving a consent receipt immediately during or after a web, mobile or other internet-based service transaction provides an individual with an opportunity to confirm, and if needed, challenge collection and control of personal information.